Amusse7/Amusse7/README.md

  # 👋 Hi, I’m [Abdulkadir Musse](https://www.linkedin.com/in/abdulkadir-musse/)

 <p>I currently reside in Toronto, Ontario.
 I am a Software Engineer with a background in the airline industry.
-I am currently a computer science student looking to make my mark in the tech industry.
-My journey is a bit different where I started learning to code during the COVID-19 pandemic because I enjoy problem solving and had loads of free time this lead me to pursue a career in computer science.</p>
+I am currently a CS student looking to make my mark in the tech industry.
+My journey is a bit different I started learning to code during the COVID-19 pandemic because I enjoy problem solving and had loads of free time this lead me to pursue a career in Software Engineering.</p>

 Check out my portfolio by clicking [here!](https://www.amusse.ca/)